The Texas State University Policy and Procedures Statement (UPPS) 07.10.01 for academic integrity establishes the following:

 The university expects both faculty and students to respect and follow the Honor Code.
 For students, this means that all academic work will be done by the individual to whom it's assigned, without authorized aid of any kind.

 It is the student's responsibility to be aware of the policy on academic misconduct.
 Students are strongly encouraged to communicate with their respective instructors if there is a question of whether or not a study practice, activity or any other student behavior falls under the umbrella of academic misconduct.
 Do not put yourself in an untenable position because of your failure to receive approval from your respective instructors regarding student academic activity.

 According to the University Policy and Procedures Statement 07.10.01 the following is important information concerning definitions relating to academic dishonesty.

 "Violation of the Honor Code" includes, but is not limited to, cheating on an examination or other academic work, plagiarism, collusion and the abuse of resource materials.

-"Cheating" in general, but is not limited to, means engaging in any of the following activities:
+"Cheating" in general, but is not limited to, means engaging or attempting to engage in any of the following activities: